How high-growth rehab therapy practices reduce burnout

 5. They use technology to reduce cognitive load

-Learn how to battle burnout with AI in this webinar with industry leaders.
+Resource: Learn how to battle burnout with AI in this webinar with industry leaders.

 6. They acknowledge the financial reality clinicians live in

-• Offer variable or performance-based compensation models
+• Offer performance-based compensation models that reward excellence.

 7. They pay people fairly and transparently